HathorNetwork/rfcs/text/0001-rfc-process.md

 ## What the process is

-In short, to get a major feature added to Rust, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Rust.
+In short, to get a major feature added to Hathor, one must first get the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Hathor.

-* Fork the RFC repo https://github.com/rust-lang/rfcs
+* Fork the RFC repo https://github.com/HathorNetwork/rfcs
 * Copy `0000-template.md` to `text/0000-my-feature.md` (where
 'my-feature' is descriptive. don't assign an RFC number yet).
 * Fill in the RFC